 - Each number displayed in the trend memory is an average of the results for each second over the sampling period.
-For example, for a 30-second sampling period, the displayed result each 30 seconds is an average of the data points for each of the 30 seconds within the sampling period. - If an alarm took place anywhere in the sampling period (i.e., at some point during the 30 seconds of a 30-second time period, when data is being recorded every 30 seconds) it will be noted, even if the averaged number recorded does not indicate a cause for an alarm. - "EtCO2 not available" is generated whenever a CO2 self-maintenance occurs.
-This occurs one hour after turn-on, every 12 hours after that, and after a significant change in temperature or altitude.
-The CO2 self-maintenance lasts approximately 10 seconds.
-During this process, etCO2 and other physiological values are held at their values prior to the CO2 self-maintenance.
+For example, for a 30-second sampling period, the displayed result each 30 seconds is an average of the data points for each of the 30 seconds within the sampling period. - If an alarm took place anywhere in the sampling period (i.e., at some point during the 30 seconds of a 30-second time period, when data is being recorded every 30 seconds) it will be noted, even if the averaged number recorded does not indicate a cause for an alarm. - "EtCO2 not available" is generated every time the device performs self-maintenance and takes approximately 10 seconds.
+This occurs after 1 hour of use and thereafter approximately every 12 hours or after an ambient pressure or temperature change.
+When this occurs, EtCO2 and other physiological values are held at their values prior to the self-maintenance.